 The Infinitive Form

 As mentioned in the last lesson, verbs conjugate to match their person and their tense.
-But verbs can also be written in an unconjugated form known as the infinite form.
+But verbs can also be an unconjugated from known as the infinitive.
 This form does not contain information about who is doing the action, when it is happening, or anything else; it just represents the action itself.

 Example 1: To eat